-Google Sites look and feel can be adjusted slightly via the themes feature.
-You can not edit themes themselves to look a specific way.
-You can only change colors and font choices that are unique to each theme with the right hand sidebar.
+A Google Site “look and feel” can be adjusted slightly via the themes feature.
+You can not edit themes directly themselves to look a specific way, you can only change colors and font choices that are unique to each theme with the right hand sidebar.

-But overall, each theme has a professional, modern design and the different “theme” styles and colors allow for enough creativity.
-The biggest drawback though is there simply aren’t a wide variety of templates and themes.
+Overall, each theme has a professional, modern design, and the different “theme” styles and colors allow for enough creativity.
+The biggest drawback, though, is there isn’t a wide variety of templates and themes.
 But for personal use, it’s good enough.

 Pages for your website

-Pages are added automatically to the menu, but each page comes with the option to delete it, hide it from navigation, give it a custom URL path, duplicate it or make it the homepage.
+Pages are added automatically to the menu, but each page can delete, hide it from navigation, given a custom URL path, duplicated, or made the homepage.

-Overall I really like the ease of use of adding content to a Google Site.
-It’s simple, intuitive and you can custom design each and every page to your liking.
+Overall I like the ease of adding content to a Google Site.
+It’s simple and intuitive, and you can custom-design every page to your liking.

 Is Google Sites any Good?
 Pros and Cons